Divide and Conquer! Getting the Most Out of the Plants You Have | In-person class

 October 27, 2021 @ 10:00 am - 12:00 pm

 Let’s divide and conquer…PLANTS!
 Learning what plants you can divide will save you money and allow you to have more of the plants you love.
 Your instructor, Rebecca Turk, will demonstrate all of the basics to properly and successfully divide bulbs, grasses, perennials, and more.
 Rebecca will share industry tips and tricks that will aid in gardening success!
 All attendees will receive a handout and one plant division from the class.

 Additional Information: This class will take place in person at the Huntsville Botanical Garden, and all class attendees are expected to adhere to the Garden’s health and safety guidelines.
-Maximum capacity for this class is 12 attendees, plus the instructor.
-Attendees will enter the Guest Center and continue through the doors into the Garden to meet on the patio outside.
+Class capacity will be limited to 15 attendees, plus instructors.
+Attendees will enter the Guest Center and check in at the front desk.
+Please note that face masks should be worn in all indoor spaces.
 The majority of this class will take place outdoors, but in case of inclement weather, the class will be moved inside.
-All attendees will be required to wear a face mask or covering for the duration of the class, both indoors and outdoors, and appropriate social distancing of at least 6 feet will be practiced whenever possible.
-Please contact firstname.lastname@example.org with questions about the Garden’s health and safety guidelines.

 Interested in becoming a Garden member?
 Click here!

 About Rebecca Turk: